Matter & Thread Explained (2026): What Every Smart Home Owner Needs to Know — professional installation

 Common mistakes when setting up a Matter network

 Assuming any hub is a Thread border router.
-Google Home mini, older Echo devices, and many Wi-Fi routers are not Thread border routers.
+Many older smart speakers, older Echo devices, and many Wi-Fi routers are not Thread border routers.
 Check the specific model before purchasing.

 Buying Thread devices without a border router.
 Thread devices will not commission without one.
 If your ecosystem hub lacks a built-in border router, you need a dedicated one.